dwking2000/cosigner/README.md

 ## WARNING

-Heimdal is in early stages of active development.
-Until we define RFCs for Heimdal, the API can and will likely change.
+Cosigner is in early stages of active development.
+Until we define RFCs for Cosigner, the API can and will likely change.

 ## Code Style

-Heimdal will be following Google's
+Cosigner will be following Google's
 [Java style guide](http://google.github.io/styleguide/javaguide.html).

 ## Ownership and License